NensiH/Election_Analysis/README.md

 # Election_Analysis
 ## Project Overview
 In this project, We are helping Tom to go over the tasks that need to be completed for the election audit, and discuss the information needed by the Colorado Board of Elections.
 The Colorado Board of Elections has given the following tasks to complete and audit of their local congressional election.

+ These are the steps I have followed to get this analysis:

 1. Calculate the total number of votes.
 2. Get the list of counties where citzens voted.
 3. Compile the list of candidates who recieved votes.